MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ## Supported data formats

 For all ingestion methods other than ingest from query, format the data so that Azure Data Explorer can parse it.
-* The supported data formats are: TXT, CSV, TSV, TSVE, PSV, SCSV, SOH​, JSON (line-separated, multi-line), Avro, Orc and Parquet​.
+* The supported data formats are: TXT, CSV, TSV, TSVE, PSV, SCSV, SOH​, JSON (line-separated, multi-line), Avro, Orc, and Parquet​.
 * Supports ZIP and GZIP compression.

 > [!NOTE]